LivingWord Chat vs Generic Chatbots

 Chatfuel

-Drag-and-drop chatbot builder with template library.
-WordPress integration.
-From $15/mo.
+Drag-and-drop chatbot builder with template library and WordPress integration.
+Business plan from ~$20-24/mo for 1,000 conversations.

 FastBots.ai

-General AI chatbot platform with a page marketing to churches, but not purpose-built for ministry.
+General AI chatbot platform with a landing page marketing to churches but not purpose-built for ministry.
+Free plan (50 messages); Essential ~$16-24/mo for 2,000 messages and 2 chatbots.

 What Generic Chatbots Offer Differently